Getting an eSIM for your trip to China is a very smart move.

 - You’ll have access to a local Chinese network

-- Major foreign websites and apps may be blocked – more on this below.
+Importantly, major foreign websites and apps may be blocked unless the eSIM company can confirm otherwise – more on this below.

-Are there any restrictions when using mobile data?
+Are there restrictions when using mobile data in China?

 With an eSIM, you’ll be connected to a local Chinese phone network.
 There are three big ones – China Mobile, China Telecom and China Unicom.

-This means you may not be able to access major foreign websites and apps, like Google, Gmail, Facebook, TikTok and Instagram.
+Due to internet restrictions in the country, you may not be able to access major foreign websites and apps like Google, Gmail, Facebook, TikTok and Instagram.
 It’s colloquially known as The Great Firewall of China.

-This is why I always recommend a virtual private network (VPN) for China, even if the eSIM provider says otherwise.
+This is why I always recommend a virtual private network (VPN) for China, in addition to an eSIM.

 The exception to this is if you rely solely on your home phone carrier (i.e. global roaming, but this is going to cost you an arm and a leg) or a VPN is explicitly included with your eSIM plan.